๐Ÿ“ŠCausal Inference

 Why This Matters

-When randomized controlled trials aren't possible—due to ethical constraints, cost, or practical limitations—quasi-experimental designs become your primary toolkit for establishing causality.
-You're being tested on your ability to identify when each design is appropriate, what assumptions must hold, and how threats to validity differ across methods.
-These aren't just abstract techniques; they're the workhorses behind policy evaluation, program assessment, and empirical research in economics, public health, and social sciences.
+When randomized controlled trials aren't possible due to ethical constraints, cost, or practical limitations, quasi-experimental designs become your primary toolkit for establishing causality.
+You need to identify when each design is appropriate, what assumptions must hold, and how threats to validity differ across methods.
+These techniques are the workhorses behind policy evaluation, program assessment, and empirical research in economics, public health, and the social sciences.

-Understanding these designs means recognizing that causal inference is fundamentally about ruling out alternative explanations.
-Each method addresses confounding in a different way—some exploit timing, others leverage cutoffs, and still others rely on external variation.
-Don't just memorize definitions—know what identifying assumption each design requires and what would cause it to fail.
+Causal inference is fundamentally about ruling out alternative explanations.
+Each method addresses confounding in a different way: some exploit timing, others leverage cutoffs, and still others rely on external variation.
+Don't just memorize definitions.
+Know what identifying assumption each design requires and what would cause it to fail.

 Designs That Exploit Timing

 These methods leverage the structure of when interventions occur to separate causal effects from pre-existing trends.
-The key insight: if you can observe the same units (or comparable units) before and after treatment, you can difference out confounding factors that don't change over time.
+If you can observe the same units (or comparable units) before and after treatment, you can difference out confounding factors that don't change over time.

 Difference-in-Differences (DiD)

-• Parallel trends assumption—in the absence of treatment, both groups would have followed the same trajectory; this is the critical identifying assumption
+• Parallel trends assumption: In the absence of treatment, both groups would have followed the same trajectory.
+This is the critical identifying assumption, and it's what makes or breaks a DiD analysis.

-• Policy evaluation workhorse—ideal for assessing interventions like minimum wage changes or policy rollouts where randomization is impossible
+• Policy evaluation standard: DiD is ideal for assessing interventions like minimum wage changes or policy rollouts where randomization is impossible.
+Card and Krueger's 1994 minimum wage study is a classic example, comparing employment changes in New Jersey (which raised its minimum wage) to neighboring Pennsylvania.

 Interrupted Time Series (ITS)

-Compare: DiD vs. ITS—both exploit timing, but DiD requires a control group to difference out time trends while ITS relies on extrapolating pre-intervention trends.
-If you have a strong comparison group, DiD is preferred; if you have rich time-series data but no control, ITS is your fallback.
+Compare: DiD vs. ITS: both exploit timing, but DiD requires a control group to difference out time trends while ITS relies on extrapolating pre-intervention trends.
+If you have a strong comparison group, DiD is preferred.
+If you have rich time-series data but no credible control group, ITS is your fallback.

 Designs That Exploit Thresholds and Cutoffs